 What is the difference between an internship and a co-op?

 Both are real jobs at real companies and organizations.
 Co-ops, or cooperative education positions, are generally paid, provide academic credit, and are directly related to your major.
 Internships generally take place in the summer but are not limited.
-Some may be paid and you may opt to earn academic credit (BUS3900) by developing a proposal with the assistance of an School of Business and Economics Faculty member.
+Some may be paid and you may opt to earn academic credit (BUS3900) by developing a proposal with the assistance of an College of Business Faculty member.
 Internship opportunities for Business and Economics students are becoming a "norm" for professional development.
 Industry sees internships as a "trial" run for possible full-time professional employment.
-If you are doing a co-op for academic credit but wish to complete an elective for your business degree curriculum please see the School of Business and Economics Academic Advisor for more information.
+If you are doing a co-op for academic credit but wish to complete an elective for your business degree curriculum please see the College of Business Academic Advisor for more information.
 The UN credits managed by Career Services could be utilized within your degree audit.

 How do I earn academic credit with an Internship?